cs-fullstack-2020-spring/git_github_cw-MaryHooker/README.md

 # Git/Github Classwork 1
-### Checking to see if I can grade using a new application!
 In this classwork you will practice using Git/Github from the terminal along with the Google Chrome development console.

 1. Change to the directory `~/CodeSchool`